Buick · Verano · 2016

 The 2016 Buick Verano received an overall safety rating of 5 out of 5 stars from NHTSA.

-The most commonly reported complaint categories for the 2016 Buick Verano are air bags (11 reports), unknown or other (3 reports), exterior lighting (3 reports).
+The most commonly reported complaint categories for the 2016 Buick Verano are air bags (11 reports), power train (3 reports), engine (3 reports).

 Yes.
 NHTSA has 2 recalls on record for the 2016 Buick Verano.
 Scroll up to review the published recall summaries, consequences, and remedies.
 To check for unrepaired recalls on your specific vehicle, use your VIN at nhtsa.gov/recalls.